LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint1.md

 #### User Experience (10 points)
 HTML/CSS is present across the site.
 Site is clean and professional looking.
 Pages are properly linked and the overall experience and flow of the site is usable.
 Site does not contain any unhandled exceptions.

-#### Readme & Documentation (10 points)
-Readme contains an introduction to the web application.
-Site contains all required questions as well as a link to the deployed site.
-All contributors are referenced and cited within the ReadMe. **NO POINTS WILL BE GIVEN FOR THE ASSIGNMENT IF DEPLOYMENT LINKS ARE NOT PRESENT OR IS NOT FUNCTIONAL*

 #### Azure DevOps Process (30 points)
 Azure DevOps tool is properly maintained.
 User stories assigned to each member are properly filled out, including time estimation, tasks, branches, description, and acceptance tests.
 50% of these points are for both partner's overall maintenance of the KanBan board, 50% of these points are dedicated to each individual partner for specific maintenance.
 These points CANNOT be regained.

-#### Custom Claim (10 points)
+#### Custom Policy (10 points)
 Site contains a custom claims based policy that implements IAuthorizationRequirement and uses AuthorizationHandler<T> to enforce the requirement These files should be separate from each other and is properly registered within the Startup.cs file.
 Site has one page the enforces this policy .
 Website's homepage should contain a link to this custom page for testability.
+Readme contains clear and concise directions on how to validate custom claims. **If readme does not contain instructions, no points for this category will be awarded**

 ### Industry Standard (10 points)
 Summary Comments are present and completed.
 Methods and variable names are appropriate.
 Fundamentals are properly used.
 No misuse of code or industry standards present